AdhirRamjiawan/SnakeEditor/README.txt

 		+ Add item to make snake go in turbo boost mode for a few seconds.
 		+ Add item to make snake go in turbo boost mode for a few seconds.
 		+ Add rocks that snake will collide with although these shouldn't make you get a game over but rather delay in hurt

 		+ Add underground holes where snake can hide in.
 Enter tunnel and exit tunnel.
 In between enter and exit nothing can touch snake
-		+ Create a scoring system.
-Mabye time alive and length of snake?
 		+ snake must spit out apples too to fight enemies and bosses
 		+ Add multiple levels
 		+ Add boss levels